 - Millions of internal tobacco industry documents were made public following legislation in the USA which highlighted the tactics of tobacco companies, including marketing to young people and women and the fact that the health risks of smoking .[vii]

-- Recent publicity has highlighted how many former tobacco workers in the UK have become ill from smoking due to the .[x]
+- Recent publicity has highlighted how many former tobacco workers in the UK have become ill from smoking due to the former practice of tobacco companies providing employees with free cigarettes.[x]

 Calls for new measures to tackle smoking

-The All Party Parliamentary Group (APPG) on Smoking and Health has called for backed by cross-party support on the APPG in its new report “Delivering the vision of a Smokefree Generation”.
+The All Party Parliamentary Group (APPG) on Smoking and Health has called for a package of measures backed by cross-party support on the APPG in its new report “Delivering the vision of a Smokefree Generation”.
 These include:

 - Making the polluter pay: a charge on the tobacco multinationals designed to deliver a fixed sum annually to the Government to fund high impact, evidence-based measures to encourage smokers to quit, and discourage youth uptake.

 - Reducing the affordability of tobacco: by increasing the annual tobacco tax escalator with an added uplift for hand-rolled tobacco (currently much more lightly taxed) to prevent down-trading detrimental to public revenues and public health.

 - Raising the age of sale of tobacco from 18 to 21: to discourage uptake by those most at risk and reinforce the message that smoking is uniquely dangerous.
 Addiction from smoking tobacco can take hold within just a few weeks.

 - Retail licensing: to support enforcement activity against underage sales and illicit tobacco, which would ban the sale of tobacco from unlicensed retailers and "tab houses" (selling from private homes).

 - Collection and publication of tobacco manufacturers' sales and marketing data: to monitor the evolving behaviour of the industry and inform better regulation.